 If there’s one home decorating area where even a lot of design snobs are at a loss, it’s landscaping.
 As a result, many homeowners just skip it, not realizing just how dramatic of an effect a well-designed yard can have on their home.

 That’s why an hour or so consultation with a professional landscape designer can be a great closing gift idea for newer homeowners.
 It’s something they might not think about that can have a huge impact in how their home looks and feels.

-The only problem of course, is that these things were priced like unobtanium up until now.
-Today, you can get a well reviewed robotic vacuum that sync with Amazon’s Alexa, has an app, and even charges itself when the battery runs out, all for around $230.
+The only problem, of course, is that these things were priced like unobtanium up until now.
+Today, you can get a well-reviewed robotic vacuum that syncs with Amazon’s Alexa, has an app, and even charges itself when the battery runs out, all for around $230.

-Evabot is a cool new AI service that contacts your client, then asks them a series of questions that determine what kind of gift will suit them best.
+EvaBot is a cool new artificial intelligence (AI) service that contacts your client, then asks them a series of questions that determine what kind of gift will suit them best.
 The benefit here is that people might clam up when you ask, but will gladly spill the beans to EvaBot!

 Want to learn more?
 Check out EvaBot here.

 While buying your clients an experience rather than an object is always recommended, sometimes your gift of a night out can be more of a chore than welcome respite from moving.
 Think about it.
-If they have kids they need to hire a sitter, if they want to drink they need to order an Uber etc. etc.
+If they have kids, they need to hire a sitter, if they want to drink they need to order an Uber, and so on and so forth.

 Trust me, your clients will be singing your praises for years if you get this right!

-Like the other closing gift ideas on this list that come from local business owners, make sure to try and form a relationship with the owner before buying the gift certificate.
-If they’re greeted warmly by a store owner who speaks well of you, you come across as a well connected local rather than just someone they completed a transaction with.
+Like the other closing gift ideas on this list that come from local business owners, make sure to form a relationship with the owner before buying the gift certificate.
+If they’re greeted warmly by a store owner who speaks well of you, you come across as a well-connected local rather than just someone they completed a transaction with.